All Episodes

 The whole thing was an assassination piece.

-Following pushback from the Carson campaign, Politico softened its headline, changed its lead, and Media I even had a story.
+As I so clearly and brilliantly laid out on Friday, following pushback from the Carson campaign, Politico softened its headline, changed its lead, and Mediaite even had a story.

 Politico changes headline of controversial Ben Carson West Point story.

-But this is this story from this morning.
+But this story is from this morning.

 The editor's note continues to say that he implied that he applied for admission.

-When the quote they cite goes on to say the opposite in the very next he never applied.
+When the quote they cite goes on to say the opposite in the very next, he never applied.

-He simply said that Westmoreland made it available or made it sound like something attractive to do, but Carson from the get-go always said no, medicine is where I want to go.
+He simply said that Westmoreland made it available or made it sound like something attractive to do.

 He never even toyed with the idea.

-And of course, didn't get it, which is why he didn't go, and that's why he's lying.
+And of course, didn't get it, which is why he didn't go.

 He can't face the humiliation of being turned down in his application to West Point.